-Several of the Common Core standards in third grade math focuses on multiplication.
-In fact, I would say out of all the things you teach in third grade math, multiplication is one of the most important ones.
+Several of the Common Core standards in third-grade math focuses on multiplication.
+In fact, I would say out of all the things you teach in third-grade math, multiplication is one of the most important ones.
+But, it doesn’t stop there.
+It requires you to teach multiplication strategies.

-One of the things we teach are the multiplication and division strategies so that students can find answers on their own without having to necessarily memorize the basic multiplication facts.
-While I believe it is important to memorize multiplication facts, I also feel it’s important to arm a child with theses strategies too.
+One of the things we teach is the multiplication and division strategies so that students can find answers on their own without having to necessarily memorize the basic multiplication facts.
+While I believe it is important to memorize multiplication facts, I also feel it’s important to arm a child with these strategies too.

 In my classroom we teach the strategies of equal groups, arrays, skip counting with a number line, and repeated addition.
 I start by creating a large anchor chart and discussing each one individually so students can master each one before moving on to the next one.
 Then to demonstrate their understanding of each, I have them present it in one of three ways.
 Whew!
 That’s what this post is about.
 Those three ways you can easily have your students present it too (plus, there is an awesome freebie for you to download so you can get started!)